alibell/deepChess/README.md

 - Insights for the moves reprensentation in neural network output : [How does the Alpha Zero's move encoding work?
   (ai.stackexchange.com)](https://ai.stackexchange.com/questions/27336/how-does-the-alpha-zeros-move-encoding-work)
 - [Stockfish project](https://stockfishchess.org/)
+- The shallow blue is an open-source UCI like chess engine in MIT license from Rhys Rustad-Elliott, it can be downloaded in the author github pages : [shallowBlue](https://github.com/GunshipPenguin/shallow-blue)